Skip to main content

 }

-Starting with Spring Boot 3.1.0, there is a new concept of ServiceConnection, which automatically configures the necessary Spring Boot properties for the supporting containers.
+Then, Spring Boot 3.1.0 introduced the new concept of ServiceConnection.
+This automatically configures the necessary Spring Boot properties for the supporting containers.

 <dependency>